Last updated 15th May 2019

 Rising funeral costs

-Our research has revealed that on average, families have to find £2,356 to make up the shortfall in the financial provision made by their loved one1.
+Our research has revealed that on average, families have to find £1,981 to make up the shortfall in the financial provision made by their loved one2.

 Planning ahead can make a difficult time a little easier for the people left behind, especially if they might struggle to pay for the entire funeral themselves.

-Over the past 14 years the average cost of a funeral in the UK has risen 112% to £4,0781.
-And assuming costs continue to rise at the same rate every year, by 2022 it could be as much as £4,944.
+Over the past 15 years the average cost of a funeral in the UK has risen 130% to £4,4172.
+And assuming costs continue to rise at the same rate as we’ve seen over the past decade, the average funeral will cost over £5,000 in five years’ time.

 How funeral costs add up